carnegiemellonracing/iSAM2_SLAM/sphinx_docs/source/isam2.rst

 iSAM2 (Incremental Smoothing and Mapping) is a SLAM (Simultaneous Localization and Mapping) algorithm used to construct a map of the track from the car's position and the cones observed around the track. iSAM2 does this by constructing and optimizing a factor graph containing variables nodes (which represent either landmark poses or car poses) and factor nodes.

 **The Factor Graph**
 As stated previously, iSAM2 relies on a factor graph containing variable nodes and factor nodes.
-Factor nodes are connected to variables nodes and represents a joint probability distribution on the variables nodes connected to it.
+Factor nodes, akin to labeled edges between the variable nodes, represent a joint probability distribution on the variables nodes connected to it.
 This joint probability distribution represents how certain iSAM2 is of the corresponding variables' positions.

 .. image:: ./img/factor_graph.png
     :align: center